kosmtik/kosmtik/README.md

 options: with a json file named `localconfig.json`, or with a js module name `localconfig.js`.

+Place your localconfig.js or localconfig.json file in the same directory as your carto project (or `.yml`, `.yaml`).

 In both cases, the behaviour is the same, you create some rules to target the configuration and changes the values.
 Those rules are started by the keyword `where`, and you define which changes to apply using `then` keyword.
 You can also filter the targeted objects by using the `if` clause.
 See the examples below to get it working right now.

 ### Example of a json file
 ```